Salim-AA/Presentator/README.md

   Next step would be implementing a React element to the streamlit webapp to showcase the presentation as a standalone element.
-  Adding the text that goes along with each slide Implement a Lambda that takes over the task, making the project serverless
+  Adding the text that goes along with each slide Implement a Lambda that takes over the task, making the project fully cloud based